 Have you ever seen those plastic tubs of hot pepper paste in Korean or Asian markets and wondered what it was?
 It’s gochujang, which is one of the backbone ingredients of Korean cooking.
+It’s a thick, sticky condiment that’s spicy and very concentrated and pungent in flavor.
+(It’s often used in recipes alongside kimchi, another beloved Korean condiment.)
+It’s used in marinades in meat dishes or used to punch up soups and stews.
 We love the kick and depth of flavor that it adds to everything we stir it into.

 What Is Gochujang?

 Gochujang is a red chili paste that also contains glutinous rice, fermented soybeans, salt, and sometimes sweeteners.
 It’s a thick, sticky condiment that’s spicy and very concentrated and pungent in flavor.
 Heat levels can vary between brands, so check the packaging to see if it’s labeled with any kind of spice-level indicator.

 Think of gochujang as similar to miso paste — a little goes a long way, but it’s also very versatile.
 Gochujang can be used in:

 - Marinades for meat dishes like Korean bulgogi

 - Used to punch up stews or soups.